 - 6.6.2.
-The assessment of the impact speed shall be based on the actual contact point between the target and the vehicle, taking into account the vehicle shape without additional protective equipment as permitted per paragraph 6.2.4. - 6.7.
-(Reserved) - 6.7.
+The assessment of the impact speed shall be based on the actual contact point between the target and the vehicle, taking into account the vehicle shape. - 6.7.
 Warning and Activation Test with a Bicycle Target - 6.7.1.
 The subject vehicle shall approach the impact point with the bicycle target in a straight line for at least two seconds prior to the functional part of the test with an anticipated subject vehicle to crankshaft of the bicycle impact point centreline offset of not more than 0.1 m.